IB International Baccalaureate

 Primary Years Programme (PYP): Besides evaluating the mandatory subjects and interdisciplinary topics, the PYP assessment includes a collaborative project undertaken during the final year.
 Students dedicate this year to addressing a global issue and proposing potential solutions.
 They present their findings in an exhibition.

 Middle Years Programme (MYP): Assessment in the MYP incorporates both internal and additional external evaluation, known as eAssessment.
+Examinations are usually held twice a year, in May and November.
 Students can opt for either of these two examination types:

 • Electronic portfolios showcasing coursework in Language Acquisition, Physical and Health Education, Arts, or Design, along with a personal project portfolio.